Scholarships, Prizes and Bursaries (Theatre)

-Students in Theatre degree programs are eligible for a number of scholarships, awards, and bursaries throughout the academic year.
+In addition to general university scholarships and bursaries, students in Theatre degree programs are eligible for a number of scholarships, awards, and bursaries throughout the academic year.
+Receipients of scholarships and awards are chosen by faculty unless otherwise stated.

-Fountain Performing Arts Undergraduate Scholarships support exceptional students entering full-time studies in undergraduate Music or Theatre major degree programs.
-Incoming students who wish to be considered must submit supporting materials by March 15.
+Fountain Performing Arts Undergraduate Scholarships support two $6000 renewable awards for exceptional students entering full time studies in Acting and Costume Studies direct from high school.
+Students who wish to be considered must submit supporting materials by February 15.
+Please see application details.

-There are currently three bursaries available to theatre students.
-In order to be eligible for these bursaries you need to:
+In order to be eligible for Theatre bursaries you need to:

 - be a registered student in a Theatre degree program